WORK IN PROGRESS

 Consideration sets on the marriage market

 This paper integrates the notion of consideration sets in the revealed preference framework of Cherchye, Demuynck, De Rock, and Vermeulen (2017).
 Using a revealed preference methodology based on the assumption of marriage stability within the collective household model, this framework can identify the intrahousehold decision structure, such as the sharing rule.
-Based on this methodology, a comparative study is conducted across various marriage market specifications, which include: (1) the conservative approach, where only someone's current partner is considered; (2) the Choo and Siow (2006) approach, where everyone considers everyone; (3) the Cherchye et al. (2017) approach, where potential partners are considered based solely on age; and (4) six other categories (BMI, values, wage, education, children, and religiosity).
-These categories are selected based on data availability and the assortative mating literature.
-The specifications are evaluated using goodness-of-fit indicators, the marriage market size, and the tightness of the sharing rule bounds to investigate the bias-precision trade-off.
+Based on this methodology, a comparative study is conducted across various marriage market specifications, ranging from two polar cases, the “conservative” approach (where only one’s current partner is considered) and the “full-market” approach (where everyone considers everyone), to six intermediate cases.
+The latter include the Cherchye et al. (2017) approach, where potential partners are considered based solely on age, as well as specifications based on five additional categories (BMI, wage, education, children, and religiosity).
+These categories are selected based on the assortative mating literature.
+The specifications are evaluated based on the level of stability, as well as the bounds and tightness of the sharing rule.